raise urgent support for grassroot orgs supporting those affected by the Hostile Environment policies against asylum seekers and refugees.

 2021 - Bigger, better ... and matchfunded!

 This year, in the week leading to World Refugee Day (20 June 2021), we will once again set up the gamer gear and raise funds for the following four amazing groups.
-We are also super excited to announce that a corporate sponsor will matchfund all donations!

 This year all donations will be split between:

 Intercultural Youth Scotland is a grassroots, youth-led charity in Scotland.